 The application period for Summer 2017 is now closed.

 *Girl Scouts is a non-partisan organization and does not endorse specific members of congress.
 Participation in the Congressional Aide program offers girls the opportunity to learn more about the federal government’s legislative process.

-Check out photos from the 2016 Congressional Aide program here!
+Check out photos from this year's Congressional Aide program here!

 At Cookie College, girls earn their diplomas in everything cookies!

 They learn about the business of selling, the history of Girl Scout

 cookies, and much more.
 Cookie College positions girls for success and